One of the best functions that have come to newer cars is a working Air condition system on a hot summer day.

 Reinstall the connectors and other parts that were removed to reach the sensor.

-The replacement cost of the refrigerant sensor is differ a lot between different car models.
-The sensor itself are often cheap and cost anywhere between 20-100$, but the labor cost can cost a lot if unlucky.
-The most refrigerant sensors are easily replaced and you can expect a labor cost of 30-100$, but in some cases you have to remove a lot of parts and this may result in a labor cost over 200$.
+The replacement cost of the refrigerant sensor is differing a lot between different car models.
+The sensor itself is often cheap and cost anywhere between 20-100$, but the labor cost can cost a lot if unlucky.
+The most refrigerant sensors are easily replaced, and you can expect a labor cost of 30-100$, but in some cases, you have to remove a lot of parts, and this may result in a labor cost over 200$.